opencert/workshop-2023/PC-member-guidelines.md

 LEARNING EXPERIENCE PAPERS to report on a learning experience within an open community in a formal education context (e.g. by university students) or in informal education.

-We received contributions in the form of
+Contributions may be in the form of

 REGULAR PAPERS between 12 and 15 pages except references for submission (and between 12 and 17 pages except references for post-proceedings camera-ready).